 Due to continued growth of this change in the market, many professionals are making the move from consulting firms into industry.
-If this is something you are currently considering, Georgia Whiting, Principal Consultant of the Compliance, Risk Management & Audit team at Robert Walters, sets out some of the pros and cons of such a move, which might just help you to decide if it’s the right move for you.
+If this is something you are currently considering our Compliance, Risk Management & Audit team at Robert Walters, set out some of the pros and cons of such a move, which might just help you to decide if it’s the right move for you.

 When working for one client only, professionals can gain a thorough, more in-depth view of the industry.
 This not only helps build overall professional understanding but also provides a chance to make a greater impact on business change.

 Making Partner in a consulting firm is becoming increasingly challenging and competitive, with senior roles now required to be more sales based.
 Working within industry can provide more opportunity for career progression as, due to the market growth rate, new roles and positions are frequently being created.
 This means expertise can be developed by having exposure to both consultancy and industry led business perspectives.

 Generally, professionals that have moved from consultancy to industry have seen a positive impact on their overall work-life balance.
 Hours tend to be shorter compared to that of consultancy firms and deadlines are much more manageable.
 Most financial services organisations now promote agile and flexi working to help maximise employee productivity, boost motivation and aid attrition.

 Whilst it may seem surprising, compensation packages offered within industry can actually be more competitive than what consultancy firms offer – particularly for those at Senior Manager level and below.
 Extra benefits such as a car, private medical insurance, pension entitlement, bonus schemes, extra days annual leave and short and long-term incentives make packages more attractive and competitive overall.